census-instrumentation/opencensus-website/content/glossary.md

 +++

 **Tracing**

-Tracking the entire path of execution of a service or a function from start until end. e.g. During an upload, tracking when a file handle is received, opened, sanitized and uploaded to the cloud.
+Distributed Tracing tracks the progression of a request as it is handled by the services and processes that make up a distributed system.
+Each step in the Trace is called a Span.
+Each Span contains metadata, such as the length of time spent in the step, and optionally annotations about the work being performed.
+This information can be used for debugging and performance tuning of distributed systems.

 ---

 **Span**

-The unit of traversal during tracing.
-Each span might have a children spans within it or it might be the first in its generation and called a root.
+A unit work in a trace.
+Each span might have children spans within.
+If a span does not have a parent, it is called a root span.

 ---